christophergarthwood/appdevstig_docs/Template_010_DeliveryStandard.md

 1. Manifest of this list
 2. Checksum of, APSC-DV-003140, application files must be cryptographically hashed prior to deploying to DoD operational networks.
+   + Executables
+   + Source Code
+   + Associated scripts (automation, build, documentation, test execution, ETL operations, etc.)
+   + Tools
+   + Databases
+   + Libraries
+   + Test Results
+   + DataSets
+   + Training Materials
+   + Any other element used to integrate, test, evaluate, debug, deploy and operate the software application in all relevant environments (DEV, Staging, Ops).

 3. Virus scan with results of entire deployment folder.
 4. Design Document updated (if appropriate), preference is markdown with STIG references.
 5. Application Configuration Guide (ACG) updated (if appropriate), preference is markdown with STIG references.
-6. Application Build Instructions - should be a subset of the ACG.
+6. Application Build Procedures - should be a subset of the ACG.
 7. Configuration Management Plan (CMP).
 8. Last deployment plan / instructions, preference is markdown using a standard template.
 If automation is used then the playbook involved in repository format (meaning the repository downloaded as a clone).
 9. Git Repo clone with tag refernece Id.